internetimagery/twinSkeleton/readme.md

 ##### Display Axis ::

-With this option on, all rotational axis will be displayed.
+With this option on, all rotational axis will be displayed upon creation.
 You may have noticed all of these options are to do with rotation.
-It is vital you get your rotations relatively consistent between rigs.
-So it's highly recommended that you turn this on to get a sense of what the joints are doing and to correct anything if need be.
+It is vital you get your rotations consistent between rigs.
+So it's highly recommended that you turn this on to get a sense of what the joints are doing and to manually correct anything if need be.